vuatintac/php-convert-image-to-webp/README.md

 # php-convert-image-to-webp
-php conver image to webp -
+php conver image to webp -  Generate Webp image format Convert image file to webp
+Convert jpg to webp using imagewebp
+How to convert png file to webp file
+Convert PNG files with transparency to WebP using PHP GD

 ```php